 A. Policy Sources

-This section should identify the specific source(s) of policy which must be followed by the IANA in its conduct of the services or activities described above.
+This section should identify the specific source(s) of policy which must be followed by the IANA functions operator in its conduct of the services or activities described above.
 If there are distinct sources of policy or policy development for different IANA activities, then please describe these separately.
 For each source of policy or policy development, please provide the following:

 Which IANA service or activity (identified in Section I) is affected.